iiasa/Condor_run_R/README.md

 - Can monitor jobs and wait for their completion so that it becomes easy to automate handling of run output.

 ## Installation
 Download the latest release [here](https://github.com/iiasa/Condor_run_R/releases) and unpack the archive.
 The R scripts in the root directory are self-contained and hence can be copied to a place conviently co-located with your model/project files.
 Of course, you need to have [R](https://www.r-project.org/) installed to be able to run the scripts.
-All packages that are required and not installed with R by default are from the [tidyverse](https://www.tidyverse.org/) package collection.
+For the submit scripts, all packages that are required and not installed with R by default are from the [tidyverse](https://www.tidyverse.org/) package collection.
 Please ensure that you have the tidyverse installed.
+For the `Condor_run_stats.R` analysis script, the [gridExtra](https://github.com/baptiste/gridextra/) package is required in addition.

 For submission, you in addition need a local [HT Condor installation](https://research.cs.wisc.edu/htcondor/downloads/) and [7-Zip](https://www.7-zip.org/) (on Windows) or the `p7zip` package (on Linux) install.
 A recent version of both is required since some of their newer features are used.